negrel/cvector/README.md

-# CVector
+# NDS

-An implementation of vectors in C.
+Simple data structure library in C.
-Vectors are sequence containers representing arrays that can change in size.

 ## Build the library